Cyclic universe and uniform rate inflation in loop quantum cosmology: Uniform rate inflation in loop quantum cosmology

 This changes both the spectral index and the tensor-to-salar ratio.
 We plot the spectral index and the tensor-to-scalar ratio for different values of $m$ ranging from $0$ to $30$ in Fig. \ref{fig:rVSns}, showing that it is barely possible to satisfy the constraints.
 We note that the results for the spectral index and the tensor-to-scalar ratio are strikingly similar to those obtained for uniform rate inflation in GR obtained in \cite{5}.

-The differences from and similarities with the case of uniform rate inflation can be understood as follows.
-We see that the background dynamics is radically modified compared to GR, leading to a cyclic universe in this case as seen in Fig. \ref{fig:evolution}.
+The differences from and similarities with the case of uniform rate inflation in GR can be understood as follows.
+As noted above, the background dynamics is radically modified compared to GR, leading to a cyclic universe in this case as seen in Fig. \ref{fig:evolution}.
 This is the result of two underlying reasons.
 First, the strong quantum gravity effects coming from underlying discrete quantum geometry when the energy density becomes Planckian, leading to a quantum bounce which resolves the classical singularity.
 Second, due to the modifications introduced in the Friedmann equations by quantum geometry, the scalar field potential for obtaining uniform rate inflation in loop quantum cosmology turns out to be very different from the one needed in GR.
 In fact, as noted above, the potential \eqref{potential_lqc} appears to be a polymerized version of the corresponding potential \eqref{7} in GR.
 Thus the background dynamics is radically different from its classical counterpart.
+As noted in the second remark above, this cyclic evolution is the result of the polymerization of the potential, which in turn results from demanding the scalar field in LQC spacetime to \textit{exactly} mimic its evolution in classical spacetime.
 However, an important aspect of loop quantization is that the effects of loop quantization are often unnoticeable in regimes where the energy density and curvature are far lower than Planckian values and the universe is macroscopic.
 In these regimes, LQC trajectory very closely approximates the classical evolution.
 The effects of quantization become apparent only when one looks at the global evolution which gets radically modified due to the presence of the quantum bounce.
 This explains the results here.
-While the global evolution of the background is radically modified, there is only a tiny effect on the CMB parameters, which can be uncovered with further investigation with detailed and careful examination.
+While the global evolution of the background is radically modified, there is only a tiny effect on the CMB parameters, which can be uncovered with further detailed investigation.